Pay during the notice period

 If an employee has resigned and they're off work during their notice period

-When an employee resigns, you should check their contract to see what their notice period for dismissal would be.
-Their notice pay rights depend on whether their dismissal notice period is statutory or contractual.
+When an employee resigns, they should check their contract to see what their notice period for dismissal would be.
+Even though they are resigning, their notice pay rights depend on whether their dismissal notice period is statutory or contractual.

 If the dismissal notice period is less than a week longer than the statutory notice period